benweissmann/memongo/README.md

 # Project Status

-Pre-alpha.
-Basic tests work.
-Full testing and CI setup is not complete.
-Many features may be broken.
+Beta.
+Tests and CI are set up and working, but more esoteric configurations may not work.
+If Memongo isn't working on your platform, you might want to use `memongo.StartWithOptions()` and pass the correct download URL for your platform manually.

 # Caveats and Notes

 Currently, `memongo` only supports UNIX systems.
 CI will run on MacOS, Ubuntu Xenial, Ubuntu Trusty, and Ubuntu Precise.
 Other flavors of Linux may or may not work.
-CI will also run inside an Alpine Linux docker container with a system-installed copy of MongoDB.

 # Basic Usage